-against whether these grazing levels will likely deliver the Group's agreed impact target.
-Discuss at DMG meeting and clearly articulate discussion and capture actions in Meeting Minute/Action Plan 5.4 Identify where different levels of grazing may be required and prioritise accordingly.
+5.4 Identify where different levels of grazing may be required and prioritise accordingly.
 Priority criterion - Green where the Group identify and set out actions for localised management to deliver 5.2 and 5.3.
-Clear actions articulated in Plan/Action plan or captured through meeting minute; Group to demonstrate evidend base Considered & data captured in DMP Background Information document.
+Clear actions articulated in Plan/Action plan or captured through meeting minute; Group to demonstrate evidence base Considered & data captured in DMP Background Information document.
 This Criterion scored AMBER at the SNH 2019 Assessment.
 Refer to the "Report on Criteria scored amber at the 2019 SNH Assessment" for more detail.
-See the Appendix 13 HIA Log which is updated periodically and sets out the impact targets in the wider countryside and contains the detail and actions relevant to this criterion.
+See the Appendix 13 H&IA Log which is updated periodically and sets out the impact targets in the wider countryside and contains the detail and actions relevant to this criterion.
 With the non-designated wider countryside areas herbivore impacts within the DMG targets, the issue is one of maintenance and of addressing any localised areas of unacceptable high deer impacts on an Estate-by-Estate basis.
 Chair, Vice Chair, Secretary.
 5.5 Conduct herbivore impact assessments and assess these against acceptable impact ranges.
-Identify and implement actions to Considered & data captured in DMP Background Information document.
+Identify and implement actions to attain impacts within the range.
+Priority criterion - Green where HIA is being undertaken at appropriate DMG scale and mechanisms for using this data to inform cull planning are clearly articulated i.e. if they're Considered & data captured in DMP Background Information document.
 This Criterion scored AMBER at the SNH 2019 Assessment.
 Refer to the "Report on Criteria scored amber at the 2019 SNH Assessment" for more detail.
+The draft FLS Drimnatorran (2022) and Glenhurich (2023) LMPs contain HIA data for these areas.
 See the Appendix 11 HIA Monitoring Plan which is updated periodically.
-See the Appendix 13 HIA Log which is updated periodically and sets out the impact targets in the wider countryside and contains the detail and actions relevant to this criterion.
+See the Appendix 13 H&IA Log which is updated periodically and sets out the impact targets in the wider countryside and contains the detail and actions relevant to this criterion.
+HIA is used to inform the Population Model (Appendix 15) including the cull plan.
 Chair, Vice Chair, Secretary.